Organizational Privacy Practices

 What quantities are available?

-PAM cards support compliance by reinforcing confidentiality, but they do not replace regulatory requirements.
+PAM-Cards can support privacy-sensitive communication practices, but they do not replace legal or regulatory requirements.
 Your organization remains responsible for compliance.

 How should staff be trained?

-Provide short scripts, role-play scenarios, and emphasize that card presentation is a request for discretion.
+Use short scripts, role-play scenarios, and reinforce that presenting a card is a request for discretion rather than a disruption.